 Different colours in figure 4 represent different puff scans, as labelled.
-Data is plotted throughout the entirity of each puff scan, rather than just at the rollover points where we expect the Lengyel model predictions to best match the simulations.
-Simulations before rollover in the outer target D+ flux of the third SOL ring are shown as dots, simulations at rollover are shown as diamonds and simulations after rollover are shown as open circles.
-For comparison, the simplified and full Lengyel Model predictions are given by the solid and dashed black lines, respectively.
-We only calculate the Lengyel Model predictions for simulations at or after rollover.
-Note that in figure 4a we have multiplied the SOLPS-simulated $\langle c{\rm Ne} \rangle{\rm div} \times 4.3$ as input to the Lengyel Model calculations.
+Data is plotted throughout the entirety of each puff scan, rather than just at the rollover points where we expect the Lengyel model predictions to best match the simulations.
+Simulations before rollover in the outer target D^+ flux of the third SOL ring are shown as dots, simulations at rollover are shown as diamonds and simulations after rollover are shown as open circles.
+For comparison, the simplified and full Lengyel model predictions are given by the solid and dashed black lines, respectively.
+We only calculate the Lengyel model predictions for simulations at or after rollover.
+See appendix B for a discussion of the pre-rollover phase, in which we introduce the dissipated power fraction as an additional parameter to the simplified Lengyel model.
+Note that in figure 4(a) we have multiplied the SOLPS-simulated $\langle c{\rm Ne} \rangle{\rm div}$ values by a factor 4.3, while for consistency in figure 4(b) we have used the simulated $\langle c{\rm Ne} \rangle{\rm div} \times 4.3$ as input to the Lengyel model calculations.
+The reasons why this factor 4.3 is necessary to achieve good agreement between the simulations and the Lengyel model predictions will be discussed in detail in section 4.